 “Pole vault has always been my outlet and I practice to relax,” said Jensen.
 “Most things in my life revolve around pole vaulting.”

-Page 2 of 2 - With all that practice and attention came many accolades for Jensen.
+With all that practice and attention came many accolades for Jensen.
 Now, he’s turned those accolades into opportunity.
 Next Fall, Jensen will attend the University of Kentucky where he will look to become one of the university’s top competitors in the pole vault.

 While leaving home is never easy, especially for high school students off to college, Jensen is looking forward to the experience.